-\begin{theorem}[Symmetric Label Noise Immunity of the Mean Classifier] Let $P_\sigma$ be $P$ corrupted via symmetric label noise with label flip probability $\sigma$.
-Then for all $\sigma \in (0,\frac{1}{2})$, $\lmis(P,\omega_P) = \lmis(P,\omega_{P_\sigma})$. \end{theorem} The proof comes from the simple observation that as $\omega_P$ and $\omega_{P_\sigma}$ are related by a positive constant, they produce the same classifier.
-This result greatly extends previous results in \cite{Servedio1999,Kalai2008} on the symmetric label noise immunity of the mean classification algorithm, were it is assumed the marginal distribution over instances is uniform on the unit sphere in $\RR^n$.
+\end{lemma} The proof comes from the simple observation that since $\Phi(P)$ and $\Phi(P_\sigma)$ are related by a positive constant, they produce the same classifier.
+This result extends previous results in \citep{Servedio1999,Kalai2008} on the symmetric label noise immunity of the mean classification algorithm, where it is assumed that the marginal distribution over instances is uniform on the unit sphere in $\RR^n$.